NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/3-MQTT.md

     exit(1)
 ```

+You'll notice the import from `config.py`: this file should already be in your `student_work` directory.
+It contains the username and password for the MQTT broker we're using.

 If all goes well, the `client.loop_forever()` line will keep the program running.
 When a message is received, `on_message()` is called to handle it - you should see messages being output.

 If the connection drops the program will likely crash; in a real-world situation you'd want to be a bit more robust in your error handling.
 That said, I've had very similar code to the above running on a server for almost a year without issue.

 ## Parsing data received over MQTT

 You'll notice a steady stream of data on the `/KV6006/Sensors` topic.
 This is coming from a device at the front of the room: a Raspberry Pi Pico W microcontroller connected to a bunch of different sensors.
-A MicroPython script on the Pico polls data from the sensors, packages it as JSON, and broadcasts it over MQTT.
-It's connected to a WiFi network from a 4G mobile router.
-The MQTT broker is physically in London, by the way.
+A MicroPython script on the Pico polls data from the sensors, packages it as JSON, and broadcasts it over MQTT every second.

+The Pico is connected to a WiFi network from a 4G mobile router.
+The MQTT broker is physically in London.

-The sensors data feed is formatted as JSON.
-So you can expand your `on_message()` function to do something like:
+Since the sensors data feed is formatted as JSON, you can expand your `on_message()` function to do something like:

 ```python
 # [...]